Transcriptionist Training Online (and Medical Billing Too!)

 Ready to Jump in Transcription Training 100%:

 If you’re really ready to dig in and give your transcription career full on focus, I’m going to suggest Careerstep.
 Careerstep has a fabulous reputation and they offer payment plans and some discounts, laptops, ipads and free books.
 Their course is offered online and can be done from the comfort of your own home at your own pace.
 I wrote an article about one of their promotions a while back – but you can read it and get a good feel for all they offer.
-As well — Janet (that I mention above) offers a full course too.
+As well — Janet (that I mentioned above) offers a full course too.

 Medical Billing and Coding – 100% Ready